bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    * Express is a web application framework that sits on top of the Node.js web server.
+It’s like React, for your backend.
+	~Expresss sits on top of the raw http server module provided by Node.js and adds extra functionality.

 - [ ] Describe Middleware?
+    * Express is a web application framework that sits on top of the Node.js web server (http server module).
+It’s like React, for your backend.Expresss sits on top of the raw http server module provided by Node.js and adds extra functionality, like routing and middleware support, and a simpler API.

 - [ ] Describe a Resource?
+    * A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.

 - [ ] What can the API return to help clients know if a request was successful?
+    * the API returns the resource and code to act on it.

 - [ ] How can we partition our application into sub-applications?
+    * using routes, server.us, module exports, and requires.

 ## Project Setup